On ternary positive-definite quadratic forms with the same representations over Z: A table of quadratic forms with the same representations over

 \section{A table of quadratic forms with the same representations over $\IntegerRing$}

-The algorithm used to exhaustively searched for sets of positive-definite ternary quadratic forms with the identical representations is presented in Table 1 of Section \ref{Algorithm}, with all the discussions required to prove that the algorithm works well.
+The algorithm used to exhaustively search for sets of positive-definite ternary quadratic forms with the identical representations is presented in Table~\ref{Recursive procedure} of Section~\ref{Algorithm}, with all the discussions to prove that the algorithm actually works.